PhD Thesis submitted 2024

 and many have survived and can be found in the State Archives of Western Australia.

-Jacinta's Great Grand Father Jack Albert Eatts and her Great Grand Mother Mabel Ita Frederick were among those who wrote to the Protector of Aborigines.
 Jacinta's family now have copies of the letters written by Jack and Mabel and the replies they received from the Department between 1929 - 1939.

 These letters form the basis of this PhD.

-Jacinta's thesis will be dedicated to her Great Grandmother Mabel Ita Frederick.
-As the 2018 NAIDOC week theme stated, “Because of her we can”.
-Through the letters she and her husband Jack Albert Eatts wrote in the 1930’s to the Protector of Aborigines, her family have learnt of their fierce efforts to keep the family together in an era where the Australian government was actively separating and controlling Indigenous Australian families.
+Protector of Aborigines, her family have learnt of their fierce efforts to keep the family together in an era where the Australian government was actively separating and controlling Indigenous Australian families.

 The

-Aborigines Act of 1905 created the position of Chief Protector of Aborigines.
+created the position of Chief Protector of Aborigines.
 The Chief Protector's role in the removal of Aboriginal children and the administration of control over the lives of Aboriginal families is central to my study.
-The letters exchanged between Jacinta's family and the Protector of Aborigines during the 1930’s will provide the backbone for exploration and discussion in my thesis.
+The letters exchanged between Jacinta's family and the Protector of Aborigines during the 1930’s provides the backbone for exploration and discussion in this thesis.